KitchenAid Stand Mixers are Great for any Recipe

 Place the prepared biscuits onto an ungreased baking sheet and bake at 425 degrees F for 9-10 minutes, or until golden brown.

 2. Lunch Recipes for Your KitchenAid Mixer

 Lunches can be a real burden during the workweek.
 Going through the process of planning for an entire week is a drag and can result in running through a drive-thru all too often.
 When your new mixer arrives, opt instead for homemade lunches with shredded chicken from your KitchenAid mixer.
-That’s right, it does the pesky shredding for you.
+That’s right, it does the pesky shredding for you with the help of a slicer/shredder attachment.
 I see delicious enchiladas, wraps, and chicken salad in your lunching future!

 Take 4 fully cooked chicken breasts or thighs and place into your KitchenAid Mixer equipped with the paddle attachment.
 Turn your machine onto level 1.
 Once the chicken starts turning into pieces you can increase the speed a bit, but try not to go past 2.
 After about a minute and a half, the chicken should be perfectly shredded.

 Use the shredded chicken for soups, wraps, chicken salad, a green salad topper, or any other lunch time favorite!